-- Further statistical studies performed after the completion of Service Limit State Design (R19B) confirmed that the number of WIM sites included in the study warrants the reduction of the degree of conservatism included in the study. - The additional studies yielded a lower fatigue load factor for Fatigue I (1.75). - The fatigue load factor proposed by R19B for Fatigue II (0.8) did not change.
+- Further statistical studies performed after the completion of Service Limit State Design (R19B) confirmed that the number of WIM sites included in the study warrants the reduction of the degree of conservatism inherent in the statistical analysis. - The additional studies yielded a lower fatigue load factor for Fatigue I (1.75). - The fatigue load factor proposed by R19B for Fatigue II (0.8) did not change.